jimmycook/serverside/README.md

 To set up, create a database table and store the details in /config/database.php in the following form.
 Currently this application only supports mysql.

-Import the database into mysql from the db.sql file included.

 ```php
 <?php
 // Setup your database connection here